ZilchEngine/ZilchDocs/zilch_source_documentation/custom_event_names.markdown

 When making an event *connection* so we can receive an event you may use:

 ```
-Zero::Connect(target, Events::FlagCaptured, this, &self_type::OnFlagCaptured);
+Zilch::Connect(target, Events::FlagCaptured, this, &self_type::OnFlagCaptured);
 ```

 The `target` in this case is an object that is going to have that event sent to it.
 We pass in `this` because we want to listen for the event.
-The type `self_type` is automatically declared on our class by `ZeroDeclareType`.
+The type `self_type` is automatically declared on our class by `ZilchDeclareType`.
 The `&self_type::OnFlagCaptured` is C++ syntax for getting a member function pointer.

-Technically `Zero::Connect` can connect any two objects (it doesn't even have to be yourself), however since your own object is most common, we have a macro to simplify this:
+Technically `Zilch::Connect` can connect any two objects (it doesn't even have to be yourself), however since your own object is most common, we have a macro to simplify this:

 ```
 ConnectThisTo(target, Events::FlagCaptured, OnFlagCaptured);